gavin-white/gavin-white/README.md

 ### Hi there 👋
+I'm Gavin.
+I study Computer Science at **Northeastern University**.
+My favorite classes so far include
+  - Object Oriented Design
+  - Algorithms & Data
+  - Computer Systems

+Since 2021, I've been a **Teaching Assistant** and currently TA Fundamentals of Computer Science 2.

+I love learning about all aspects of computing and programming, sharing my knowledge with others, and creating!

 <!--
 **gavin-white/gavin-white** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.